Youth Opera Program

 Youth Opera members have the opportunity to participate in Sarasota Opera’s mainstage professional productions in 3 ways:

-As members of the children’s chorus in operas such as Tosca, La bohème, Turandot, and Carmen
+-As members of the children’s chorus in operas such as Tosca, La bohème, Turandot, and most recently in Bizet's Carmen.

 Youth Opera Choruses